petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/deployment-strategies/deployment-strategies-explained.md

 * Improving time to restore
 * Preventing data loss

-Even with all of these benefits, LifeBank are aware that there are still low-value activities that consume time, resources, and money that could be focussed on solving their business problems.
+Even with all of these benefits, LifeBank are aware that there are still low-value activities that consume time, resources, and money that could be focused on solving their business problems.

 In many cases, and in increasing cases - even in traditionally conservative sectors like the one LifeBank is in - Financial Services - there is a push for customers to only pay for what they need and use - which is common with SaaS and other cloud-hosted capabilities.